Scope of the Symposium:

 Abstracts on the following subjects may be submitted:

-Already confirmed the presentations of 42 speakers, researchers who are members of the International Advisory Board or the Local Advisory Board.
+Final list of invited speakers who are members of the International and Local Advisory Board

 |Prof. W. E. (Bill) Lee